Will AI Replace Pet Groomers? The Most AI-Proof Job You Never Considered

 The Booming Pet Economy

 The pet industry has been growing consistently for decades, and the trend is accelerating.
-Americans spent over $140 billion on their pets in 2024, and the "pet humanization" trend shows no signs of slowing.
+Americans spent over $143 billion on their pets in 2023, according to the American Pet Products Association, and the "pet humanization" trend shows no signs of slowing.
 People increasingly treat their pets as family members, willing to pay premium prices for grooming, specialty products, and personalized care.
+[Fact]

 Mobile grooming, luxury pet spas, and breed-specific grooming specialists are expanding the market.
 Social media has created demand for photogenic pet grooming that was once reserved for show dogs.
-The combination of demographic trends, cultural attitudes, and growing pet ownership points to sustained demand.
+Asian-style grooming, "teddy bear cuts," creative color work, and breed-specific finishing have all created premium service categories that did not exist a decade ago.

 A Smart Career Choice